garretdepass/deadlands-dice-roller/README.md

    A minimal web app that lets does the hard work of character and roll management, so players can focus on the game.

    Want to give it a try?
-Visit the [staging build](https://devserver-main--dice-roller-deadlands.netlify.app/).
+Visit the [staging environment](https://devserver-main--dice-roller-deadlands.netlify.app/).
+It's currently not built for mobile, so viewing on a computer is best.

    Mess around with the functionality as much as you like.
 My players are using the production environment and production database.

 ## Motivation & Problem Statement